-There's one sure-fire place to escape the unpredictable weather in Missouri ... a cave.
-Naturally climate-controlled show caves are abundant here in the Cave State:
+There's one sure way to escape Missouri's unpredictable weather - go underground to explore a cave.
+Naturally climate-controlled caves are abundant here in the Cave State.

 Fantastic Caverns - Springfield: Climb aboard a tram that follows the path of an ancient underground river in America's only ride-through cave.

-Jacob's Cave - Versailles: explore the first commercialized cave in the Lake of the Ozarks area with what is believed to be the world's largest geode.
+Jacob's Cave - Versailles: Explore the first cave open for public tours in the Lake of the Ozarks area and see what is believed to be the world's largest geode.

-Lost Canyon Cave and Nature Trail - Ridgedale: tour the nature trail in an electric cart to a four-story cave, cascading waterfall and cave bar.
-Tour lasts 40-50 minutes.
+Lost Canyon Cave and Nature Trail - Ridgedale: Travel the nature trail in an electric cart to a four-story cave, cascading waterfall and cave bar.

-Mark Twain Cave Complex - Hannibal: Make your way through this labyrinth-style cave made famous by one of America's most famous authors.
-Enjoy a one-hour tour through crisscross patterned passages, no stairs and a constant 52 degrees.
+Mark Twain Cave Complex - Hannibal: Make your way through this labyrinth-style cave made famous by one of America's most renowned authors.

-Meramec Caverns - Stanton: explore seven levels of natural wonders along historic Route 66.
+Meramec Caverns - Stanton: See seven levels of natural wonders along historic Route 66.
 The cave is reputed to have been used by Jesse James as a hideout.

-Stark Caverns - Eldon: formerly Fantasy World Caverns, guests can enjoy an hour-long cave tour, pan for gems or fossils in their sluice or explore the grounds.
-For a truly unique experience, make a reservation to participate in "The Grimm Tale at Stark Caverns," a one-of-a-kind seasonal escape room in the cave.
+Stark Caverns - Eldon: Take a cave tour, pan for gems or fossils in the sluice and explore the grounds.
+"The Grimm Tale at Stark Caverns," is a one-of-a-kind escape room located in the cave.